usman2x/virtual-pass/README.md

 Visitors should also be able to change or cancel their booking, as long as they do it before a specific cutoff time.
 Lastly, each visitor will be able to view all their current and upcoming bookings easily.

-# Solution

-I will use following step-by-step implementation plan for virtual queue system using Java, Spring Boot, REST APIs, MVC architecture, a relational database, and scheduled notifications:

-**1. Project Setup:**
-Start by creating a Spring Boot project using Maven and follow the MVC pattern.
-Use separate packages for controllers, services, repositories, and entities.
-Spring Data JPA will handle database access, and the project will expose REST APIs for interaction.

-**2. Database Design:**
-Design a relational schema with tables for Visitors, Rides, TimeSlots, Bookings, and Notifications.
-Model relationships such as each ride having multiple slots and each visitor having multiple bookings.
-Enforce constraints for slot capacity and no overlapping bookings.

-**3. Daily Slot Generation:**
-Implement a scheduled job that runs at the start of each day to auto-generate 30-minute slots for every ride.
-Each slot is linked to a ride and has its own capacity, ensuring the system is ready to take bookings every morning.

-**4. REST API for Bookings:**
-Create REST endpoints for booking, canceling, and viewing rides.
-The booking process includes validating slot availability, checking for overlapping bookings, and updating capacity.
-Assume payment is completed before final confirmation.

-**5. Booking Management:**
-Enable visitors to manage their bookings—view current ones, cancel before a cutoff time, or reschedule.
-Cancellation restores slot capacity and ensures cutoff time rules are enforced.

-**6. Notifications:**
-Set up a background scheduler that runs periodically to send reminders for upcoming rides.
-Initially log-based, this can later be connected to real notification services.
-Track sent notifications to avoid duplicates.

-**7. Web or QR Booking Flow:**
-Allow users to book through a web portal or by scanning a ride-specific QR code that links to available time slots.
-Frontend interacts with the backend via REST APIs.

-Excellent — you're doing exactly the right thing by focusing on **business requirements and assumptions** first.
-Let's now break down your input into clear, well-defined **functional and non-functional requirements** and **prepare for the system design** stage.

----

 ## Functional Requirements (FRs)

 ### ✅ Slot & Ride Management